Cryotherapy for early prostate cancer

 Rectal fistula

-Possible benefits and disadvantages of cryotherapy
+Benefits and disadvantages of cryotherapy

-If you are thinking about having cryotherapy, your doctor can explain the benefits and disadvantages.
+If you are thinking about having cryotherapy, your cancer team can explain the possible benefits and disadvantages.

 They will also tell you about the other treatment options available to you.

-Doctors still do not know enough about how effective cryotherapy is compared to existing treatments for early prostate cancer.
-Active surveillance, which involves monitoring the cancer, may be an option.
+Doctors do not know how effective cryotherapy are when compared to existing treatments for early prostate cancer.

 Some people may prefer to have cryotherapy even though there is not enough evidence about them yet.
 They may feel there is less risk of certain side effects and want to avoid surgery or radiotherapy.
-Or, it may be because these treatments can be given in a short hospital stay and recovery is usually quick.
+Or it may be because these treatments can be given in a short hospital stay and recovery is usually quick.

 About our information